shutingrz/bind9/doc/arm/reference.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-The following options set limits on the server's resource consumption that are enforced internally by the server rather than the operating system.
+The following options set limits on the server's resource consumption that are enforced internally by the server rather than by the operating system.

 ``max-journal-size``
-   Sets a maximum size for each journal file (see :ref:`journal`), expressed in bytes or, if followed by an optional unit suffix ('k', 'm', or 'g'), in kilobytes, megabytes, or gigabytes.
-When the journal file approaches the specified size, some of the oldest transactions in the journal will be automatically removed.
+   This sets a maximum size for each journal file (see :ref:`journal`), expressed in bytes or, if followed by an optional unit suffix ('k', 'm', or 'g'), in kilobytes, megabytes, or gigabytes.
+When the journal file approaches the specified size, some of the oldest transactions in the journal are automatically removed.
 The largest permitted value is 2 gigabytes.
 Very small values are rounded up to 4096 bytes.
-You can specify ``unlimited``, which also means 2 gigabytes.
-If you set the limit to ``default`` or leave it unset, the journal is allowed to grow up to twice as large as the zone.
+It is possible to specify ``unlimited``, which also means 2 gigabytes.
+If the limit is set to ``default`` or left unset, the journal is allowed to grow up to twice as large as the zone.
 (There is little benefit in storing larger journals.)

    This option may also be set on a per-zone basis.

 ``max-records``
-   The maximum number of records permitted in a zone.
-The default is zero which means unlimited.
+   This sets the maximum number of records permitted in a zone.
+The default is zero, which means the maximum is unlimited.

 ``recursive-clients``
-   The maximum number ("hard quota") of simultaneous recursive lookups the server will perform on behalf of clients.
+   This sets the maximum number (a "hard quota") of simultaneous recursive lookups the server performs on behalf of clients.
 The default is ``1000``.
 Because each recursing client uses a fair bit of memory (on the order of 20 kilobytes), the value of the ``recursive-clients`` option may have to be decreased on hosts with limited memory.

-   ``recursive-clients`` defines a "hard quota" limit for pending recursive clients: when more clients than this are pending, new incoming requests will not be accepted, and for each incoming request a previous pending request will also be dropped.
+   ``recursive-clients`` defines a "hard quota" limit for pending recursive clients; when more clients than this are pending, new incoming requests will not be accepted, and for each incoming request a previous pending request will also be dropped.

    A "soft quota" is also set.
-When this lower quota is exceeded, incoming requests are accepted, but for each one, a pending request will be dropped.
+When this lower quota is exceeded, incoming requests are accepted, but for each one, a pending request is dropped.
 If ``recursive-clients`` is greater than 1000, the soft quota is set to ``recursive-clients`` minus 100; otherwise it is set to 90% of ``recursive-clients``.

 ``tcp-clients``
-   The maximum number of simultaneous client TCP connections that the server will accept.
+   This is the maximum number of simultaneous client TCP connections that the server will accept.
 The default is ``150``.

 .. _clients-per-query: